ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

   trusted CT auditors/monitors sharing SCTs, certificate chains and STHs.

+# Gossip Mechanisms

 ## SCT Feedback

 The goal of SCT Feedback is for clients to share SCTs and certificate chains with CT auditors and monitors in a privacy-preserving manner.

-HTTPS clients store SCTs and certificate chains they see and later send them to the originating HTTPS server by posting them to a .well-known URL.
+HTTPS clients store SCTs and certificate chains they see, and later send them to the originating HTTPS server by posting them to a .well-known URL.
 This is described in {{feedback-clisrv}}.
-Note that clients send the same SCTs and chains to servers multiple times with the assumption that a potential man-in-the-middle attack eventually will cease so that an honest server will receive collected malicious SCTs and certificate chains.
+Note that clients send the same SCTs and chains to servers multiple times with the assumption that a potential man-in-the-middle attack eventually will cease, and an honest server will receive collected malicious SCTs and certificate chains.

 HTTPS servers store SCTs and certificate chains received from clients